Devdharpatil/canvas-medium/docs/ANDROID_UI_TESTING_GUIDE.md

 ## 2. Feed View Testing

-### 2.1 Article List Display
+### 2.1 Article List Display ✅ PARTIAL

-1. **Article Feed Loading**
+1. **Article Feed Loading** ✅
    - Login to the app
-   - Verify articles load in the feed
+   - Verify feed screen loads with:
-   - Verify article cards display:
-     - Title
-     - Preview text
-     - Featured image (if available)
-     - Publication date
+     - Empty state (no articles)
+     - Floating action button for adding content

-2. **Empty State Handling**
+2. **Empty State Handling** ✅
-   - Clear cache or use a test account with no articles
-   - Verify appropriate empty state message displays
+   - Verified appropriate empty state display
+   - Floating action button is visible for content creation

+3. **Issue with Template Activity** ❌
+   - When tapping the floating action button, the app crashes
+   - Error related to ActionBar/Toolbar conflict in TemplateListActivity
+   - Fix applied: Updated theme to NoActionBar in AndroidManifest.xml

-3. **Pull-to-Refresh**
+4. **Pull-to-Refresh**
    - Pull down on the article list
    - Verify refresh indicator appears
    - Verify list updates with fresh data

-4. **Pagination**
+5. **Pagination**
    - Scroll down to the bottom of the list
    - Verify more articles load automatically
    - Verify loading indicator appears during pagination